czue/pegasus-docs/docker.md

 ### Settings

-The docker environment sets environment variables using the included `.env.dev` file.
+The docker environment sets environment variables using the included `.env.docker` file.

-The `.env.dev` file is automatically ignored by git, so you can put any additional secrets there.
+The `.env.docker` file is automatically ignored by git, so you can put any additional secrets there.
 It generally should not be checked into source control.
+You can instead add variables to `.env.example` to show what should be included.

 ### Python environments